HeyPuter/phoenix/doc/devlog.md

 where we're not so bound to backwards compatibility as is a distribution of a personal computer operating system, so we should take advantage of that where we can.

+## 2023-05-23

+### Adding more coreutils

+- `clear` was very easy; it's just an escape code
+- `printenv` was also very easy; most of the effort was already done

+### First steps to handling tab-completion

+#### Getting desired tab-completion behaviour from input state
+Tab-completion needs information about the type of command arguments.
+Since commands are modelled, it's possible the model of a command can provide this information.
+For example a registered command could implement `getTabCompleterFor(ARG_SPEC)`.

+`ARG_SPEC` would be an identifier for an argument that is understood by readline.
+Ex: `{ $: 'positional', pos: 0 }` for the first positional argument, or `{ $: 'named', name: 'verbose' }` for a named parameter called `verbose`.

+The command model already has a nested model specifying how arguments are parsed, so this model could describe the behaviour for a `getArgSpecFromInputState(input, i)`, where `input` is the current text in readline's buffer and `i` is the cursor position.
+This separates the concern of knowing what parameter the user is typing in from readline, allowing modelled commands to support tab completion for arbitrary syntaxes.

+**revision**

+It's better if the command model has just one method which readline needs to call, ex: `getTabCompleterFromInputState`.
+I've left the above explanation as-is however because it's easier to explain the two halves if its functionality separately.

+### Trigger background readdir call on PWD change

+When working on the FUSE driver for Puter's filesystem I noticed that tab completion makes a readdir call upon the user pressing tab which blocks the tab completion behaviour until the call is finished.
+While this works fine on local filesystems, it's very confusing on remote filesystems where the ping delay will - for a moment - make it look like tab completion isn't working at all.

+Puter's shell can handle this a bit better.
+Triggering a readdir call whenever PWD changes will allow tab-completion to have a quicker response time.
+However, there's a caveat; the information about what nodes exist in that directory might be outdated by the time the user tries to use tab completion.

+My first thought was for "tab twice" to invoke a readdir to get the most recent result, however this conflicts with pressing tab once to get the completed path and then pressing tab a second time to get a list of files within that path.

+My second thougfht is using ctrl + tab.
+The terminal will need to provide some indication to the user that they can do this and what is happening.

+Here are a few thoughts on how to do this with ideal UX:

+- after pressing tab:
+  - complete the text if possible
+  - highlight the completed portion in a **bright** color
+    - a dim colour would convey that the completion wasn't input yet
+  - display in a **hint bar** the following items:
+    - `[Ctrl+Tab]: re-complete with recent data`
+    - `[Ctrl+Enter]: more options`

+### Implementation of background readdir

+The background `readdir` could be invoked in two ways:
+- when the current working directory changes
+- at a poll interval

+These means the **action** of invoking background readdir needs to be separate from the method by which it is called.

+Also, results from a previous `readdir` need to be marked invalid when the current working directory changes.

+There is a possibility that the user might use tab completion before the first `readdir` is called for a given pwd, which means the method to get path completions must be async.

+if `readdir` is called because of a pwd change, the poll timer should be reset so that it's not called again too quickly or at the same time.

+#### Concern Mapping

+- **PuterANSIShell**
+  - does not need to be aware of this feature
+- **readline**
+  - needs to trap Tab
+  - needs to recognize what command is being entered
+  - needs to delegate tab completion logic to the command's model
+  - does not need to be aware of how tab completion is implemented
+- **readdir action**
+  - needs WRITE to cached dir lists
+- **readdir poll timer**
+  - needs READ to cached dir lists to check when they were updated
+  - needs the path to be polled

+#### Order of implementation

+- First implementation will **not** have **background readdir**.
+  - Interfaces should be appropriate to implement this after.
+- When tab completion is working for paths, then readdir caching can be implemented.